-Smoking is not permitted anywhere on the airside at Melbourne Airport.
-It is particularly dangerous to smoke in the vicinity of a refuelling operation.
-Offenders risk prosecution.
+Smoking, vaping and the use of e-cigarettes is not permitted anywhere on the airside at Melbourne Airport.
+Offenders will be prosecuted.

 2.2.2.
 Drugs and alcohol

 All airside staff must have a zero drug and alcohol reading.
 Regular random testing is undertaken.
 For further information, refer to the Operational Safety Policy - Drug and Alcohol Management Plan.